Starting a small business is a big undertaking.

 So besides your about page, contact page, and your offers, you also need other content.
 At least a blog with regular blog posts.

-You can also add videos and podcasts, but a blog may be the easiest to start with because it doesn’t need any additional resources like a camera or microphone.
+You can also make brand videos and podcasts, but a blog may be the easiest to start with because it doesn’t need any additional resources like a camera or microphone.

-Just remember to implement the SEO writing methods for your brand website.
+Just remember to implement the SEO writing methods for your branded website.

 You always have to guide your website visitors to take an action.